 Consistency matters more than frequency.
 A podcast that publishes reliably every two weeks will grow faster than one that publishes erratically.
 That said, here are common frequencies: Weekly — the most popular schedule and generally the best for growth.
 Keeps you top-of-mind with listeners.
 Bi-weekly — a good option if weekly feels overwhelming.
 Still maintains regular engagement.
 Daily — works for short-form news or tip-based shows.
 Requires significant commitment.
 Monthly — can work for highly produced, narrative-style podcasts.
 Start with a schedule you can maintain long-term.
 It's better to podcast bi-weekly consistently than to start weekly and burn out after a month.
 You can always increase frequency once you're comfortable with your workflow.

 There are several proven monetization strategies: Sponsorships and advertising — brands pay you to promote their products.
 Typical CPM (cost per thousand downloads) rates range from $15-50 for mid-roll ads.
-Listener donations — platforms like Patreon, Buy Me a Coffee, and built-in donation features (like OnPodium's donation pages) let fans support you directly.
+Listener donations — platforms like Patreon, Buy Me a Coffee, and Ko-fi let fans support you directly, and you can link to your donation page right from your OnPodium episode landing pages.
 Premium/exclusive content — offer bonus episodes, ad-free versions, or early access to subscribers.
-Apple Podcasts Subscriptions also supports this model (learn more about Apple Podcast Subscriptions).
+Apple Podcasts Subscriptions also supports this model.
 Affiliate marketing — earn commissions by recommending products relevant to your audience.
 Merchandising — sell branded merchandise to your most dedicated fans.
 Courses, coaching, or services — leverage your expertise into paid offerings.
-For a deep dive, read our article on podcasting for money.
+The common thread: every monetization strategy works better when each episode has a polished landing page driving listeners to your offers.

 If you're serious about growing your podcast, yes.
-A podcast website provides: SEO benefits — your episode pages and show notes get indexed by Google, bringing in organic traffic from listeners searching for topics you cover.
-A central hub — one link to share that has everything: episodes, show notes, reviews, contact info, and social links.
-Email list building — collect subscriber emails directly from your website to grow your most valuable audience channel.
-Professionalism — a branded website establishes credibility and trust with potential listeners, guests, and sponsors.
-Monetization — display affiliate links, merchandise, and donation options.
-Some podcasters rely solely on podcast apps, but they're missing the massive growth potential that a website provides.
-Don't settle for the basic page your hosting provider offers — invest in a proper podcast website.
-OnPodium includes a professional, SEO-optimized website with all hosting plans, featuring custom domains, responsive design, and automated episode pages.
-See our podcast website examples for inspiration, and read 7 reasons why your podcast needs a website.
+A proper landing page for every episode provides: SEO benefits — your episode pages and show notes get indexed by Google, bringing in organic traffic from listeners searching for topics you cover.
+One link to share — a single, polished page that has the player, show notes, follow links, and contact info.
+Email list building — collect subscriber emails directly from each episode page to grow your most valuable audience channel.
+Professionalism — a branded page on your own domain establishes credibility and trust with potential listeners, guests, and sponsors.
+Conversion — a well-designed page turns casual listeners into followers far better than a generic player page.
+Don't settle for the basic page your hosting provider offers — see how the defaults compare in our episode landing page comparisons.
+OnPodium creates a beautiful, SEO-optimized landing page for every episode automatically and works with whichever podcast host you already use.

 Finding the right music for your podcast is important for setting the tone.
 Here are the best sources: Free options: YouTube Audio Library (completely free, diverse selection), Free Music Archive (Creative Commons music), Pixabay Music (free for commercial use), Incompetech (Kevin MacLeod's royalty-free library).
 Paid subscription services: Epidemic Sound ($9+/month, huge library, clear licensing), Artlist ($10+/month, popular with creators), Musicbed (premium quality music).
 Custom music: Fiverr ($20-100 for a custom podcast intro/outro), or collaborate with independent musicians who may create original music in exchange for credit.
 Always check licensing terms before using any music.
 "Royalty-free" means you don't pay per use, but you may still need a license or attribution.
 Using music without proper licensing can result in your podcast being removed from platforms.